sameerprasadkoppolu/portfolio/_pages/about.md

   - /about.html
 ---

-I'm Sameer Koppolu, a Master's student in Data Science at Northeastern University.
+I'm Sameer Koppolu, an Advanced Analytics Associate at KAGR with a Master's degree in Data Science from Northeastern University.
 With a diverse background in SAP consulting, data analysis, sports writing, and basketball analytics, I aim to leverage data to uncover insights, tell stories, and drive value.

 I started my career at Wipro Ltd as an SAP Consultant, contributing to essential components in the ERP system upgrade.
 This role sparked my interest in data-driven decision-making, leading me to a Data Analyst position at Globalshala, where I evaluated social media marketing campaigns.
 My passion for sports also saw me penning articles as a Sports Writer at Essentially Sports.